5 UI Components in Atomic Design

 Atomic Design generates straightforward layouts

-Atomic Design creates simpler sites, overall
+Atomic Design creates a simpler UX design, overall

-While the basics of Atomic Design may sound complex, the fact is that sites created from a place of Atomic Design contain fewer components, overall.
+While the basics of Atomic Design may sound complex, the fact is that sites created from a place of Atomic Design contain fewer UI components, overall.

 The end result is fewer components, which makes for leaner, easier-to-use sites.